edgexfoundry/edgex-docs/docs_src/design/ucr/URIs-for-Files.md

 - All

 ### Motivation
-Deployment at scale, i.e. identical or almost identical deployments across many locations, would benefit from the ability to loaded service files from a central location.
+Deployment at scale, i.e. identical or almost identical deployments across many locations, would benefit from the ability to load service files from a central location.
 This would allow the maintainer to make changes once to a shared file and have them apply to all or a subset of deployments.
 The following are some EdgeX service files that would benefit for this capability:

 - [Unit of Measure](https://github.com/edgexfoundry/edgex-go/blob/v2.3.0/cmd/core-metadata/res/uom.toml) file used by Core Metadata